-Pursuant to a consulting agreement dated May 1, 2012 the Company issued 20,000 shares of common stock per month from September 1, 2012 to May 1, 2013 inclusive.
-Under this agreement the Company has issued a total of 100,000 shares of common stock during the nine months ended September 30, 2013.
-The shares have been valued using the fair value of the Company shares based on the purchase price under recent shares issuance by the Company or the closing price of the common stock on the date the shares for services were issued.
-A total of \$142,557 in expense has been recognized for these shares for the nine months ended September 30, 2013.
+During the quarter ended March 31, 2014 the Company issued 250,000 shares of common stock for services rendered to the Company.
+The shares issued for services have been valued using the closing price of the Company's common stock on the day the shares for services were issued.
+A total of \$315,000 in general and administrative expense has been recognized for these shares for the three months ended March 31, 2014.